-In addition to the cost of the lease extension itself, you’ll need to pay legal fees for both yours and the freeholder’s solicitors – plus stamp duty the amount above £125,000.
+In addition to the cost of the lease extension itself, you will need to pay legal fees for both you and the freeholder, plus stamp duty if necessary.

-The quick answer is yes.
-With a flat, you will only own a share of the freehold, but with a house you will own the entire freehold.
+Yes.
+With a flat, you will own only a share of the freehold but with a house you will own the entire freehold.

-Although you personally might not mind buying a property with a short lease, it could affect your chances of getting a good resale price when you move.
+Although you might be happy buying a property with a short lease, it could affect your chances of getting a good resale price when you move.

 If you buy a property with a leasehold of 70 years and stay there for 25 years, the next owner will be buying a property with just 45 years left on the lease.